 - The area of knowledge for this unit is Life and Health Sciences

 - Level 1 elective

 - This unit explores diversity of form and function of animals, plants and fungi, in marine, freshwater and terrestrial habitats.
 It considers their origins, taxonomic relationships, structural, physiological and behavioural adaptations, their lifestyles, reproductive modes and life history strategies.
 There is an emphasis on how these characteristics allow living organisms to exploit a wide range of environmental conditions, and on the impact of changes in those conditions, through either natural occurrences or anthropogenic effects.
 It provides the basic knowledge required for field-based biology such as ecology, eco-physiology or environmental management.
-The unit provides a comprehensive introduction to organismal biology and demonstrates the process of biological enquiry via engaging students in an online journal project.
+The unit provides a comprehensive introduction to organismal biology and demonstrates the process of biological enquiry via engaging students in a journal project.

-- Students are able to (1) recall and articulate the diversity of ways that living organisms live and how functional adaptations allow organisms to exploit a wide range of environmental conditions; (2) understand how knowledge of biological processes can be used to make management decisions in natural or altered ecosystems; (3) describe how structural, physiological and behavioural adaptations allow organisms to exploit a wide range of environmental conditions; (4) demonstrate the principles of experimental design and analysis through application to practical exercises and assignments; (5) demonstrate critical thinking through practical assessments; and (6) work cooperatively in practical classes and in the field, handling biological materials and equipment in a proficient and safe manner.
+- Students are able to (1) recall and articulate the diversity of ways that living organisms live and how functional adaptations allow organisms to exploit a wide range of environmental conditions; (2) understand how knowledge of biological processes can be used to make management decisions in natural or altered ecosystems; (3) describe how structural, physiological and behavioural adaptations allow organisms to exploit a wide range of environmental conditions; (4) demonstrate the principles of experimental design and analysis through application to practical exercises and assignments; (5) demonstrate critical thinking through practical assessments; and (6) work cooperatively in practical classes, handling biological materials and equipment in a proficient and safe manner.

 - Indicative assessments in this unit are as follows: (1) individual continuous assessment of lecture content and practical work; (2) a group journal project involving data analysis and written assignments; and (3) a final examination.
 Further information is available in the unit outline.